Freshman Migration Dashboard

 The SDBOR Freshmen Migration Dashboard provides an interactive visualization of student migration data over the last decade.
 Specifically, the dashboard provides state-by-state data on several key indicators, including: the number of college students imported, exported, and staying in the same state; net migration balances (i.e., the number of students imported minus the number of students exported); and net migration ratios (i.e., the number of students imported for every student exported).
 For each indicator, single-year and historical data can be disaggregated by institutional sector.
 Users can drill down to more detailed data by clicking on any state on the map.

 Looking the most recent data for South Dakota, several notable findings emerge:

 As recently as 2002, South Dakota was a net exporter of first-time college students.
 Since that time, the state has steadily improved its position and now imports far more students than it exports.

-South Dakota currently holds positive net migration differentials with several neighboring states, including Minnesota, Iowa, Nebraska, and Wyoming.
+South Dakota currently holds positive net migration differentials with several neighboring states, including Minnesota, Iowa, and Nebraska.